-We are excited you have taken the time to learn about our community and encourage you to explore the rest of our website.
+We are excited you have taken the time to learn about our community and encourage you to explore our website.

 Formal Recruitment Schedule

-The Interfraternity Council organizes formal recruitment at the beginning of the Fall and Spring semesters.
+The Interfraternity Council organizes formal recruitment at the beginning of each Fall and Spring semester.
 This process provides an opportunity for men interested in joining a fraternity to meet and learn about each chapter.

 Outside of IFC Formal Recruitment, organizations may host recruitment events and/or PR Days throughout the year.
 This is referred to as Year-Round Recruitment or 365-Recruitment.
 PR Days are events where chapters market their organization to the campus community.
 Chapters may extend bids/invitations of membership any time during the academic calendar (excluding summer term).
 The same membership requirements and policies apply.